mmichlin66/mimcss/web/guide/style-property-types.md

     export type Visibility_StyleType = "visible" | "hidden" | "collapse";
     ```

-- For number-based types (such as `<length>`, `<angle>`, etc.) the type is defined as a `number` and a callable interface that is implemented by "unit functions" such as `css.percent(100)` or `css.inch(0.5)`.
-In addition, Mimcss allows a few string literals for such frequently used values as `"100%"` and `"1fr"`.
+- For number-based types (such as `<length>`, `<angle>`, etc.) the type is defined as either a `number` or a string literal with allowed units (e.g. `"1vmin"`) and a callable interface that is implemented by "unit functions" such as `css.percent(100)` or `css.inch(0.5)`.
 For every numeric type, Mimcss defines a default unit to be used with integer numbers and another unit to be used with floating point numbers.
 For example, Mimcss defines the `CssLength` type for values of the CSS `<length>` type.
 When integer numbers are used for the `CssLength` values, they are interpreted as pixels; that is, having the unit suffix of `"px"`.
 For floating point numbers of the `CssLength` type, the suffix is `"em"`.
+For each number-based CSS type, Mimcss allows using string literals in the form of a number followed by the unit, for example `"10%"` or `"45deg"`.
+Note that Mimcss defines template literal types in such a way that only appropriate units will be allowed for the corresponding types.
+That is trying to assign `"45deg"` to a `padding` property will cause compiler error.

 - For color properties, the `CssColor` type includes string literals for all the named colors.
-It also allows specifying colors as numbers and provides `css.rgb()` and `css.hsl()` functions.
+It also allows specifying colors as numbers and provides functions such as `css.rgb()` and `css.hsl()`.
 The `string` type is not part of the `CssColor` type definition.
+Mimcss also provides a number of function that mimic the CSS functions that produce color such as `colorMix()`.

 - For complex properties Mimcss uses arrays, tuples, functions and objects to provide the type-safe and convenient way to specify values.
 For most complex short-hand properties such as `background`, `animation`, etc. object type with fields corresponding to the long-hand properties is allowed.
 Most fields in such object types are optional and thus can be omitted.